 - All block based algorithms for joins can exploit the benefits of index condition push-down.

-- The total memory space used by the query for join buffers can be limited now, block based algorithms can allocate join buffers up to their needs not exceeding the set limits.
+- The total memory space used by the query for join buffers can be limited now, and block based algorithms can allocate join buffers up to their needs (not exceeding the set limits).

 - Condition over outer tables extracted from ON expressions of outer joins are evaluated before inner tables are accessed (supported for both regular index join and block index join)